FrancoB4/magic_cards_DE_project/README.md

-# Magic The Gathering Cards Scraper
+# Magic The Gathering: Cards Scraper
 #### A simple script that extracts all important data of all Magic cards from the not official Magic site 'Scryfall Magic'

 ### Configs: